-The Director of Programs coordinates all weekly website postings for DHHS and designated CalFresh partners on the dedicated CalFresh Task Force (CFTF) web page, including a variety of outreach materials, some of which target specific ethnic and agerelated populations; links to CalFresh eligibility and nutrition information; FAQ's; training on a variety of outreach topics; and postings for outreach activities being conducted by project partners.
-Utilization of the CalFresh Outreach webpages remains high.
-In the first half of our current contract, our main CalFresh page and CalFresh Task Force-related pages combined received up to 3,500 hits each quarter.
-Approximately 30-50% of the hits are on CalFresh Task Force pages.
-Visitors to the CFTF web page downloaded up to 1,700 documents per quarter.
+The Director of Programs coordinates all weekly website postings for DHHS and designated CalFresh partners on the dedicated CalFresh Task Force (CFTF) web page, including a variety of outreach materials, some of which target specific ethnic and age related populations; SSI-CalFresh expansion informational and outreach materials; links to CalFresh eligibility and nutrition information; FAQ's; training opportunities; and postings for outreach activities being conducted by project partners.
+Utilization of the CalFresh Outreach-related pages remains strong in the first half of our current contract, averaging 1,212 hits per quarter.
+Approximately 48% of page hits are on CalFresh Task Force (CFTF) pages, and the rest are on our general CalFresh Outreach pages.
+Visitors to the CFTF web page are downloading an average of 1,300 documents per quarter so far this year.
 A detailed list of the number of webpage hits and the number of downloads, by document, is included in each of our quarterly reports.

-The Director of Programs also handles all of the program data tracking related to the SOW, plus quarterly and year end reporting, and provides technical assistance to all program coordinators within FFP who are involved in the contract.
-She also participates in CalFresh Task Force meetings and assists with planning special projects, trainings for project partners, and the annual CalFresh Forum.
+The Director of Programs also handles all of the program data tracking related to the SOW, plus quarterly and year end reporting and provides technical assistance to all program coordinators within FFP who are involved in the contract.
+She also participates in CalFresh Task Force meetings, assists with planning special projects, assists with trainings for project partners and in planning the annual CalFresh Forum.